 Hit enter to get to the mouse properties window

-Use a combination of hitting tab and arrow keys to get to the driver tab
+Use a combination of tab and arrow keys to get to the driver tab

 Make a selection depending on what you want to do (update driver, rollback driver, uninstall, and so on)

-If you see a yellow icon, it usually means there is something wrong with the mouse, driver or there is a conflict.
+If you see a yellow icon, it usually means there is something wrong with the mouse, the driver, or there is a conflict.
 Please attempt to fix the issue by either reinstalling the driver, rolling back, or uninstalling using the above steps.

-If you followed all the troubleshooting steps above and still the computer mouse not working, this might be a more serious issue with the computer or the OS may need to be re-installed.
+If you followed all the troubleshooting steps above and still the computer mouse is not working, this might be a more serious issue with the computer, or the OS may need to be reinstalled.